 I will describe ABR’s way of thinking by using inflatable advertising dolls.

 ABR mainly focuses on the connective tissue that holds and connects all parts of our body.
 The connective tissue thus forms the necessary foundation of the body.
 ABR assumes that spasticity and postural abnormality in the group of children with CP can largely be explained by the fact that the connecting and supportive role of this connective tissue is greatly reduced.
-The child tries to compensate for the lack of firmness of the foundation by (spastic) muscle tension.
+The child compensate for the lack of firmness of the foundation by (spastic) muscle tension.
 Because muscles are not intended for this, spasm occurs and often also deformity.